Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Classification of Symmetry Enriched Topological Phases

 The theory that we have developed in this paper is most complete when $\mathcal{C}$ is a UMTC, and the symmetry $G$ is a finite, on-site unitary symmetry.
 However, much of the framework we have developed applies more generally as well.

 Our general discussion of the symmetry of topological phases in Sec.~\ref{sec:Symmetry} and symmetry fractionalization in Sec.~\ref{sec:symmetryfrac} is valid for any general symmetry $G$.
-However, when spatial symmeries are considered, there may be additional constraints on what types of symmetry fractionalization are allowed \cite{oshikawa2000,paramekanti2004,hastings2004,hastings2005,zaletel2014}.
-We leave a systematic study of this for future work.
+However, when space-time symmetries are considered, the theory becomes more complex as a result of the symmetry transformations no longer being on-site, but rather being locality-preserving.
+For example, for spatial reflection and/or time-reversal symmetries, defects have a non-local structure in space-time and the formalism for the defect theory described in this paper is not directly applicable.
+For other crystalline symmetries, there may be additional constraints on what types of symmetry fractionalization are allowed~\cite{oshikawa2000,paramekanti2004,hastings2004,hastings2005,zaletel2014}.
+We leave a systematic study of this for future work~\cite{cheng2016,barkeshli2016tr}.

 When $G$ is continuous, one also requires additional conditions that the maps $\rho: G \rightarrow \text{Aut}(\mathcal{C})$ respect the continuity of $G$ by mapping all group elements in a single connected component of $G$ to the same element of $\text{Aut}(\mathcal{C})$.
 The cochains valued in $\mathcal{A}$, such as the $\coho{O}$ and $\coho{w}$ described in Secs.~\ref{sec:Symmetry} and \ref{sec:symmetryfrac}, should similarly respect the continuity of $G$.